claudiafarkas/claudiafarkas/README.md

 -->

 # About Me:
-I am currently a masters student studying software engineering; specifically sofware engineering requirements.
-I have a profound interest in research and gathering data, and I am enthusiastic about promoting women's involvement in technology.
-Aspiring to excel in the field, I am on my path to becoming a data scientist.
+I am currently a masters student studying computer science, specialization in AI driven by a passion for unlocking insights from data.

+Beyond technical skills, I thrive on continuous learning and keeping up with emerging trends in AI and machine learning.

+You can take a look at my roadmap.sh card to keep track of my recent interests and learing goals :)
 [![roadmap.sh](https://roadmap.sh/card/tall/673bc98f39f50dbedc4c63cf?variant=dark)](https://roadmap.sh)

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->